-Anthony James begins his second season with the Pitt women's soccer program as its Volunteer Assistant Coach.
-James joins the Pitt staff with a combined 19 years of women's soccer coaching experience, including 11 years at the collegiate level.
+Anthony James begins his third season with the Pitt women's soccer program as its Volunteer Assistant Coach.
+James has a combined 20 years of women's soccer coaching experience, including 12 years at the collegiate level.
 In previous appointments, he has served as the head coach at both Youngstown State (2004-08) and West Virginia Wesleyan (2000-04) and as a graduate assistant at his alma mater Wheeling Jesuit (1994-97).

 James currently works as the Director of Coaching and Player Development for the Soccer Vision Academy.
 He established the academy during the spring of 1998 in Wheeling, W.Va.
 Most recently, James spent time enhancing his coaching credentials with international trips to Spain and Brazil.
 While in both countries, James was able to study the youth academies of Real Madrid, Athletico Madrid and Getafe in Spain and Flamengo, Botafogo, Fluminense and Tigres FC in Brazil.